oracle/docker-images/OracleDatabase/SingleInstance/README.md

     After certificate renewal, the client wallet should be updated by downloading it again.
 * Supports Oracle Database XE version 21.3.0 onwards.

-#### Running Oracle Database 23ai FREE in a container
+#### Running Oracle Database 23ai Free in a container

-To run your Oracle Database 23ai FREE container image use the `podman run` command as follows:
+To run your Oracle Database 23ai Free container image use the `podman run` command as follows:

     podman run --name <container name> \
     -p <host port>:1521 \